Digital-first, omnichannel platform built for enterprises

 Khoros Platform Availability Commitments

 Hosting Facilities.
-Khoros shall host the Content and Applications at geographically distributed hosting facilities in the European Union, United Kingdom and the United States whose services include secure data centers, infrastructure, redundant bandwidth peering, redundant power with backup generators, and environmental control systems.
+Khoros shall host the Content and Applications at geographically distributed hosting facilities whose services include secure data centers, infrastructure, redundant bandwidth peering, redundant power with backup generators, and environmental control systems.
 Hosting Facilities shall maintain annual ISAE 3402 or SSAE 16 SOC 1 or 2 audits, ISO 27001:2005 security standard certification or substantial conformity with ISO 27002 code of practice or similar.
-For more information on data processing locations, Content access locations, and Khoros' subprocessors, see: https://community.khoros.com/t5/Policies-and-Guidelines/What-companies-are-subprocessors-to-Lithium/ta-p/207777 24/7 monitoring.
-Khoros shall monitor and maintain the Applications for all of the systems within Khoros' control necessary to maintain the Applications, including the monitoring of system utilization, storage utilization, and network utilization.
+For more information on data processing locations, Content access locations, and Khoros's subprocessors, see: https://community.khoros.com/t5/Policies-and-Guidelines/What-companies-are-subprocessors-to-Khoros/ta-p/207777 24/7 monitoring.
+Khoros shall monitor and maintain the Applications for all of the systems within Khoros's control necessary to maintain the Applications, including the monitoring of system utilization, storage utilization, and network utilization.
 Khoros shall provide Customer with 24x7 emergency contact channels for Severity 1 incident reporting.
 Khoros shall promptly report all broadly impacting outages, including performance degradation, to our public status page.
 The URL of the status page is posted on the community in our Support Guidelines.
-Broadly impacting is identified as approximately 20% of Khoros' subscription base.
+Broadly impacting is identified as approximately 20% of Khoros's subscription base.

 99.9% uptime; Remedies: Credits and Termination.
 Subject to the provisions of this SLA, Khoros shall provide 99.9% uptime measured calendar monthly.
 If in any calendar month during the applicable Subscription Duration, uptime falls below 99.9% (i.e., Covered Down Time exceeds 0.1%), then the following shall apply: